hbina/fatuous/README.md

 Then, you compile.

-`cmake --build . --config Debug --target akarin_engine -j 4`
+`cmake --build . --config Debug --target fatuous -j 4`